mbkoltai/mbkoltai.github.io/_posts/ecopol/2019-01-12-dynamic-prodprice-simplerepr.md

 6) Profit rates are equalized

 Of course assumptions no. 2-3 can be (are) contested, and the idea that human labour is the only source of new value and therefore of profit can be rejected, but this - ie. the validity of the labour theory of value - is a topic for another post.
 Assumption no. *4-5* are just convenient first assumptions, but the system can be changed to expanded reproduction etc. by altering its coefficients.
+Assumption *6* is reasonable as a tendency (capital flows in search of (sectors with) higher rates of return) but one should also have a mechanism implemented in a more serious model.
 My goal here is just to build a small mathematical model that is internally consistent and has a dynamics that can later be made more realistic by introducing more detail.
 As the system is dynamic  prices and profit rates can change, which is a precondition to incorporate crises in the model.

 Like in the input-output models I [discussed previously](https://mbkoltai.github.io/reprod_multipl2/) we have two economic sectors (or departments), the first ($$D_1$$) producing capital goods (this could be raw materials as well, any non-labour inputs used up in production), the second ($$D_2$$) consumption goods (*CoG*).
 Since we are dealing with simple reproduction and we will also abstract from fixed capital, therefore all capital goods are used up in each period of production, the total use of capital goods has to equal the total output ($$W_1$$) of $$D_1$$.